10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Famous Exponent:

-• Bobby Fischer played and praised it in his youth.
+Bobby Fischer played it and spoke highly of it in his youth.

 1.d4 d5 2.c4